-Even if the above issues are resolved, the proposed tax regime is considered to be an unwelcome intrusion by the Commonwealth into an area of State responsibility, undermining the State's autonomy and budget flexibility.
+Even if the above issues are resolved, the proposed tax regime is considered to be an unwelcome intrusion by the Commonwealth into the State's constitutional rights over a very important revenue base, undermining the State's autonomy and budget flexibility.
 Of most concern is the Commonwealth's apparent intention to ultimately completely replace State royalties (at least on iron ore, coal and petroleum) - something no Western Australian Government is likely to agree to.